-A recovering economy, growing job market, and aging workforce are challenging organizations to focus once again on attracting and retaining key talent.
-Attraction and retention of top talent will become more important as labor markets become more competitive.
-Job families continuing to earn attention include Health Care, Information Technology, Accounting & Finance and Engineering.
+A troubled economy, volatile job market, and rapidly aging workforce are challenging organizations to focus on creative ways of attracting and retaining key talent.
+Attraction and retention of talent will become more important as labor markets become increasingly competitive.
+Job families continuing to demand attention include Health Care, Information Technology, Accounting & Finance, Engineering and certain skilled trades.

 One way to strengthen the state's compensation program is to incorporate occupation-specific pay programs, pay incentive programs and similar innovations to provide the state necessary tools to compete in an increasingly tight labor market for critical skills.
+Career-banding has allowed for some compensation flexibility for certain jobs.
+In 2008 Career-banding was extended to the Accounting, Engineering, Nursing and Library job families statewide, and was also implemented throughout the university system.
+But much more can be done, and many challenges are faced by agencies in having to maintain the antiquated salary grade system along with Career-banding, each having its own distinct sets of rules.

 Table 4 outlines a number of compensation options that are becoming more prevalent among private and public sector organizations.
 Usage has remained generally consistent over the past few years.

-Signing bonuses are paid to certain hard-to-hire positions as in incentive to accept a position.
-More aggressive pay increases are aimed at employees whose skills are critical and retaining them is crucial.
-Project milestone awards are provided at key interim completion points of a project.
-Spot cash awards are given to reward a specific project or piece of work successfully completed.
+- Signing bonuses are paid to certain hard-to-hire positions as in incentive to accept a position.
+This was an option granted by the 2008 General Assembly for Mental Health Nurses, and many other hard-to-recruit jobs could also benefit from an expansion of this program.
+For example, according to the 2008/2009 Mercer Compensation Planning Study, this is a very commonplace recruitment tool for Information Technology and Engineering jobs. - More aggressive pay increases are aimed at employees whose skills are critical and retaining them is crucial.
+This is an especially effective tool for use in retaining an organization's top talent. - Project milestone awards are provided at key interim completion points of a project while spot cash awards are given to reward a specific project or piece of work successfully completed.
+These are considered to be highly effective and much more affordable than base pay increases for performance.